FlukieL/alive/README.md

 - **PWA Support**: Can be installed as a Progressive Web App

 ## Technical Details
-- Built with HTML, CSS, and JavaScript
+- Built with vanilla HTML, CSS, and JavaScript for optimal performance
-- Uses requestAnimationFrame for smooth animations
+- Uses requestAnimationFrame for smooth, efficient animations
-- Implements easing functions for natural motion
+- Implements custom easing functions for natural motion
-- Includes PWA manifest and service worker support
+- Includes PWA manifest and service worker support for offline functionality
+- Optimized for both desktop and mobile devices